 This is where crisis simulation training comes in.
 Simulation training brings together the crisis response team—or a subset of it.
 The goal is to walk through a situation and practice using the crisis management and communications plans to determine if they work as designed.
 Simulation training can help expose gaps in the plans, issues to address, and areas of the company’s business continuity planning that may need to be improved upon.

 Tabletop exercises are an inexpensive simulation training investment that helps key players improve their own personal preparedness.
 Tabletops may also highlight opportunities for improvement in processes, policies and planning.

 The simulation training can challenge the team with a scenario that may seem unlikely but could have an outsize impact on the organization.
-Done regularly, simulation training helps the crisis response team to build its skills and capabilities, improving the ability to respond to a variety of crises with consistency, coherence and confidence.
+Done regularly, simulation training helps the crisis response team to build its skills and capabilities.
+Thus improving the ability to respond to a variety of crises with consistency, coherence and confidence.

 Deborah Hileman, SCMP

 Deborah Hileman, SCMP, President and CEO.
 A certified strategic communication management professional (SCMP), business leader, coach and consultant with more than 35 years’ experience in public and private companies and non-profit organizations, Ms. Hileman has led high-performing communications and marketing teams in health care, manufacturing, insurance and financial services, nonprofits and higher education.
 Her most significant areas of expertise include strategic communications planning and reputation/crisis management, change management, employee engagement and communication training.